friday27/backend-dev/leetcode_note.md

 1078\.
 Occurrences After Bigram
 1089\.
 Duplicate Zeros (To be improved)
 1103\.
 Distribute Candies to People
+1104\.
+Path In Zigzag Labelled Binary Tree (To be improved)
 1108\.
 Defanging an IP Address
 1122\.
 Relative Sort Array
 1128\.
 Number of Equivalent Domino Pairs
 1137\.
 N-th Tribonacci Number
 1154\.
 Day of the Year
 1160\.
 Find Words That Can Be Formed by Characters (To be improved)
+1161\.
+Maximum Level Sum of a Binary Tree
 1184\.
 Distance Between Bus Stops
 1189\.
 Maximum Number of Balloons
 1200\.
 Minimum Absolute Difference
 1207\.
 Unique Number of Occurrences
 1221\.
 Split a String in Balanced Strings
+1222\.
+Queens That Can Attack the King
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1252\.
 Cells with Odd Values in a Matrix
+1261\.
+Find Elements in a Contaminated Binary Tree
 1267\.
 Count Servers that Communicate
 1268\.
 Search Suggestions System (Review)
 1275\.
 Find Winner on a Tic Tac Toe Game